gty111/SYSU-ARCH-dark/docs/LAB1.md

   > {: .highlight}
   > You should use something large enough that the application is interesting, but not too large that gem5 takes more than 10 minutes to execute a simulation.

-  - change the CPU model from TimingSimpleCPU to O3CPU.
+  - change the CPU model from X86TimingSimpleCPU to X86MinorCPU.

-  > {: .challenge}
+  > {: .highlight}
-  > Can you change the CPU model to MinorCPU?
-GEM5 won't compile MinorCPU by default.
+  > GEM5 won't compile MinorCPU by default.
 You need to add some modifications.
 GEM5 use `CPU_MODELS` as a parameter in the past.
 Try to search the keyword `CPU_MODELS` and see what you can find out.
+  > If you search `CPU_MODELS` and you will see it in release-note.md.
+It tells that you should modify under `arch` dir.
+To simplify the exp, we give the hint that you should modify `src/arch/x86/X86CPU.py` .

   - Vary the CPU clock from 1GHz to 2GHz (in steps of 1GHz) with both CPU models.